 Summer also brought up the fact that in both instances, there had been at least one other person around who could have pricked them with the needle.
 Richard’s mother was groggy and could have been pricked by a nurse drawing blood or administering medication while she was unconscious.
 She awoke to find Nicole bending over her and in all likelihood, jumped to faulty conclusions in her confused and anxious state.
 Rachel could have been unduly influenced by her mother’s tale.
 Richard nodded appreciatively over Summer’s concise summing up of the situation.

 “I don’t blame you Richard.
 If I were in your shoes, I wouldn’t sit on my hands either.
-But it would be foolish and more than a little dangerous to confront her with only suspicions and threats.
+But it would be foolish and more than a little dangerous to confront Nicole with only suspicions and threats.
 Don’t lay your cards on the table just yet.
-You need more information before you can even draw any solid conclusions.”
+You need more information, before you can even draw any solid conclusions.”

 “I realize that I’m too close to this thing to be completely objective.
 That’s why I wanted to talk to you.
 Are you saying that I should do some digging?
 Mom already tried and that didn’t go over too well.”